 What the benefits were

-Extending the assessment process has had multiple benefits the main ones being:
+Introducing online tests prior to the AC has had multiple benefits the main ones being: